Maxwell's Equations for Magnets: Generating multipole fields

-To complete our discussion of methods to generate multipole fields, we derive an expression for the field strength in an iron dominated magnet with a given number of ampere-turns in the coil around each pole.
+To complete our discussion of methods to generate multipole fields, we derive an expression for the field strength in an iron-dominated magnet with a given number of ampere-turns in the coil around each pole.
 To do this, we consider a line integral as shown in Fig.~\ref{fig:quadlineintegral}.
-In the figure, we show a quadrupole; however the generalisation to other orders of multipole is straightforward.
+In the figure, we show a quadrupole; however the generalization to other orders of multipole is straightforward.
 Note that, in principle, the coils carrying the electric current, and the line segment $C_3$, are an infinite distance from the origin (the centre of the magnet).

-Using Maxwell's equation (\ref{eq:maxwell4}), with constant (zero) electric displacement, and integrating over the surface $S$ bounded by the curve $C_1 + C_2 + C_3$ gives:
+Using Maxwell's equation (\ref{eq:maxwell4}), with constant (zero) electric displacement, and integrating over the surface $S$ bounded by the curve $C_1 + C_2 + C_3$ gives

 Note that the surface is oriented so that the normal is parallel to the positive $z$ axis; and the coil around each pole consists of $N$ turns of wire carrying current $I$.
-Applying Stokes' theorem~(\ref{eq:stokestheorem}) gives:
+Applying Stokes's theorem~(\ref{eq:stokestheorem}) gives

 We know, from Eq.~(\ref{eq:boundarynormalb}), that the normal component of the magnetic flux density $\vec{B}$ is continuous across a boundary.
 Then, since $\vec{B} = \mu \vec{H}$, it follows that for a finite field between the poles, and for $\mu \to \infty$, the magnetic intensity $\vec{H}$ vanishes within the poles.
 Also, the field is perpendicular to the line segment $C_2$.
 Thus, the only part of the integral that makes a non-zero contribution, is the integral along $C_1$ from the face of the pole to the origin.
-Hence:
+Hence

-The contour $C_1$ is chosen so that along this contour, the field has only a radial component, parallel to the contour.
-From Eq.~(\ref{eq:multipolepolarcoords}), we see that for a multipole of order $n$, along this contour we have:
+The contour $C_1$ is chosen so that along this contour the field has only a radial component, parallel to the contour.
+From Eq.~(\ref{eq:multipolepolarcoords}), we see that for a multipole of order $n$, along this contour we have

-Thus, we find by performing the integral in Eq.~(\ref{eq:multipolelineintegral}):
+Thus we find by performing the integral in Eq.~(\ref{eq:multipolelineintegral})

-For a normal multipole, the field is given by:
+For a normal multipole, the field is given by

-For example, in a normal quadrupole ($n=2$), the field gradient is given by:
+For example, in a normal quadrupole ($n=2$), the field gradient is given by